Hawkynt/Randomizer/Readme.md

 [^25]:[FCSR](https://www.researchgate.net/publication/220738954_A_Survey_of_Feedback_with_Carry_Shift_Registers)

 This is a type of pseudorandom number generator that extends the concept of [LFSR](#linear-feedback-shift-register-lfsr)s by incorporating a carry value.
-They are particularly useful in cryptographic applications due to their complexity and unpredictability.
+The carry introduces non-linearity over GF(2), which makes FCSRs better-suited as *components* of stream ciphers (e.g. F-FCSR) than pure LFSRs — though, like LFSRs, an FCSR alone is not cryptographically secure and is categorized here under Deterministic rather than Cryptographic.

 The FCSR generator operates by shifting bits through a register and using feedback to update the state of the register.
 The key difference between FCSR and LFSR is the addition of a carry value, which adds non-linearity to the generator and improves the randomness of the output sequence.